 American Economic Association Membership

 Membership in the American Economic Association includes subscription to seven journals and a reduced rate for registration at the annual meeting.
 The journals are the American Economic Review, the Journal of Economic Literature, the Journal of Economic Perspectives, the American Economic Journal: Macroeconomics, the American Economic Journal: Microeconomics, the American Economic Journal: Economic Policy, and the American Economic Journal: Applied Economics.
 The journals appear quarterly, with a fifth issue of the American Economic Review in May publishing selected essays from the annual meetings.
-The next annual meeting is January 4-6, 2013 in San Diego.
-More than 7,000 economists from all over the world attend the meetings.
+The next annual meeting is January 3-5, 2015 in Boston.
+More than 10,000 economists from all over the world attend the meetings.
 A preliminary program lists some of the 450 individual sessions where scholars will present their latest research and respond to questions.
 There is also a job market for economists.
-A one-year student membership is $32.

 Committee on the Status of Women in the Economics Profession

 CSWEP, an arm of the American Economic Association, publishes a thrice-yearly newsletter containing information that helps women keep up-to-date about what is happening in the profession.